ReggX/pydirectinput/README.md

 pydirectinput.moveTo(1000, 250, attempt_pixel_perfect=True) # Sometimes Windows will not move the mouse to the exact pixel you specify.
 If you set attempt_pixel_perfect to True, PyDirectInput will attempt to move the mouse to the exact pixel you specify.

-pydirectinput.moveRel(yOffset=-100, disable_mouse_acceleration=True) # Move mouse 100 pixels up, disable mouse acceleration for this move.
+pydirectinput.moveRel(yOffset=-100, relative=True, disable_mouse_acceleration=True) # Move mouse 100 pixels up, disable mouse acceleration for this move.
 Mouse acceleration is messing with your mouse movements, so the library can disable it for you and restore your own settings after the movement is finished.

 pydirectinput.dragTo(100, 200, button='left') # Drag mouse to the x, y coordinates 100, 200 while holding down the left mouse button.

-pydirectinput.dragRel(0, 10) # Drag mouse 10 pixels down, that is, drag mouse relative to its current position.
+pydirectinput.dragRel(0, 10, relative=True) # Drag mouse 10 pixels down, that is, drag mouse relative to its current position.

 pydirectinput.scroll(10) # Scroll mouse 10 "clicks" up, that is, move the mouse wheel up.